jakewisse/dont-be-a-git/slides/intro.md

 Notes:

-Bottom line: if you're extremely comfortable using Git to its full potential, we can be more flexible and resilient programmers in the face of change and complicated workflows/release cycles, etc.
+Bottom line: **if you're extremely comfortable using Git to its full potential, we can be more flexible and resilient programmers in the face of change (e.g. changes in release schedules, etc.).**

 @@@